dotnet/docs-maui/docs/user-interface/controls/collectionview/grouping.md

 </CollectionView>
 ```

-In this example, each group header is set to a `Label` that displays the group name, and that has other appearance properties set.
+In this example, each group header is set to a <xref:Microsoft.Maui.Controls.Label> that displays the group name, and that has other appearance properties set.
 The following screenshot shows the customized group header:

 :::image type="content" source="media/grouping/customized-header.png" alt-text="Screenshot of a customized group header in a CollectionView.":::